smashingtags/homelabarr/README.md

 - The majority of the application ports will need to be set so as not to conflict with one another.
 I will be making a database of used ports and apps so that I can go back and fix these
 - Some template files may be using outdated images, I am currently testing to see what deploys
 - I need to set up a persistent storage method.
 - Unable to stop or restart containers from the web interface.
+- Need to add multi-arch support.

 ## Features
 - 🚀 One-click application deployment